Kumi Sugai: Early life and career in Japan

 Born in Kobe in 1919 to parents of Malay origin, Sugai's upbringing proved unstable.
 After being given to an adoptive family, he was later entrusted to his biological parents again, now divorced.
 Hospitalized for heart failure as a young boy, he remained bedridden for two years.
 At fourteen, he studied briefly at the Osaka School of Fine Arts but was unable to complete his studies due to his ill health.

 Sugai began his career in advertising for the Osaka-Kobe based railway company Hankyu, where he worked from 1937 to 1945.
 While he remained indifferent to this work, he appreciated the opportunity as a railway employee to travel throughout the country.

 Sugai embarked on his fine arts practice after the war ended, in 1947.
 To make ends meet, he illustrated elementary school textbooks.
 After studying Japanese-style painting (nihonga) with the renowned Nihon Bijutsuin member Teii Nakamura, he became interested in avant-garde painting.
 He began frequenting the studio of Yoshihara Jirō, a local businessman and artist that would later lead the influential Gutai group.
-Yoshihara exerted a significant influence on Sugai's paintings during this period, reflecting their shcared focus on the materiality of paint and abstracted, childlike forms that call to mind the work of Paul Klee, Joan Miró, and Max Ernst.
+Yoshihara exerted a significant influence on Sugai's paintings during this period, reflecting their shared focus on the materiality of paint and abstracted, childlike forms that call to mind the work of Paul Klee, Joan Miró, and Max Ernst.
 Another notable aspect of his work at this time is a recurring bird motif.
 Yoshihara's recognition for Sugai's practice is evidenced by his work being awarded a prize at the 4th Ashiya City Exhibition, an open-call competition at which Yoshihara served as a judge.